reapp/reapp-routes/README.md

 Needs something like Webpack that can handle dynamic requires.

 ### Todo
- - Document it a bit better
+ - Document, tests
- - Add tests
+ - Better separtion for use externally
  - Possibly remove `routes` just use `route`

 ### Examples